Tau Ceti: Search for planets

-Discovery
+Planet candidates

-On December 19, 2012, evidence was presented that suggested a system of five planets orbiting Tau Ceti.
-The planets' estimated minimal masses were between 2 and 6 Earth masses, with orbital periods ranging from 14 to 640 days.
-One of them, Tau Ceti e, appears to orbit about half as far from Tau Ceti as Earth does from the Sun.
+On December 19, 2012, evidence was presented that suggested a system of five candidate planets orbiting Tau Ceti.
+The planets' estimated minimum masses were between 2 and 6 Earth masses, with orbital periods ranging from 14 to 640 days.
+One of them, Tau Ceti e, appeared to orbit about half as far from Tau Ceti as Earth does from the Sun.
 With Tau Ceti's luminosity of 52% that of the Sun and a distance from the star of 0.552 AU, the planet would receive 1.71 times as much stellar radiation as Earth does, slightly less than Venus with 1.91 times Earth's.
-Nevertheless, some research places it within the star's habitable zone.
-The Planetary Habitability Laboratory has estimated that Tau Ceti f, which receives 28.5% as much starlight as Earth, would be within the star's habitable zone, albeit narrowly.
+Nevertheless, some research placed it within the star's habitable zone.
+The Planetary Habitability Laboratory estimated that Tau Ceti f, which receives 28.5% as much starlight as Earth, would be within the star's habitable zone, albeit narrowly.

-The discovery team refined their methodology, improved their radial-velocity measurements, and published their new results in August 2017.
+New results were published in August 2017.
 They confirmed Tau Ceti e and f as candidates but failed to consistently detect planets b (which may be a false negative), c (whose weakly defined apparent signal was correlated to stellar rotation), and d (which did not show up in all data sets).
 Instead, they found two new planetary candidates, g and h, with orbits of 20 and 49 days.
 The signals detected from the candidate planets have radial velocities as low as 30 cm/s, and the experimental method used in their detection, as it was applied to HARPS, could in theory have detected down to around 20 cm/s.
 The updated 4-planet model is dynamically packed and potentially stable for billions of years.

-However, with further refinements, even more candidate planets have been detected.
 In 2019, a paper published in Astronomy & Astrophysics suggested that Tau Ceti could have a Jupiter or super-Jupiter based on a tangential astrometric velocity of around 11.3 m/s.
 The exact size and position of this conjectured object have not been determined, though it is at most 5 Jupiter masses if it orbits between 3 and 20 AU.
-A 2020 Astronomical Journal study by astronomers Jeremy Dietrich and Daniel Apai analyzed the orbital stability of the known planets and, considering statistical patterns identified from hundreds of other planetary systems, explored the orbits in which the presence of additional, yet-undetected planets are most likely.
-This analysis predicted three planet candidates at orbits coinciding with planet candidates b, c, and d.
-The close match between the independently predicted planet periods and the periods of the three planet candidates previously identified in radial velocity data strongly supports the genuine planet nature of candidates b, c, and d.
-Furthermore, the study also predicts at least one yet-undetected planet between planets e and f, i.e., within the habitable zone.
-This predicted exoplanet is identified as PxP-4.
+A 2020 Astronomical Journal study by astronomers Jamie Dietrich and Daniel Apai analyzed the orbital stability of the known planets, assuming the 2017 4-planet model, and, considering statistical patterns identified from hundreds of other planetary systems, explored the orbits in which the presence of additional, yet-undetected planets are most likely.
+This analysis predicted three additional planets at orbits coinciding with planet candidates b, c, and d.
+The close match between the independently predicted planet periods and the periods of the three planet candidates previously identified in radial velocity data could support the genuine planetary nature of these candidates, although they were rejected by the 2017 paper.
+Furthermore, the study also predicted at least one yet-undetected planet between planets e and f, i.e., within the habitable zone.
+This predicted exoplanet was identified as PxP-4.